fern-api/fern/README.md

 ## Inspiration

 Fern is inspired by internal tooling built to enhance the developer experience.
 We stand on the shoulders of giants.
-While teams were responsible for building the following tools, we want to give a shout out to Mark Elliot (creator of Conjure at Palantir), Michael Dowling (creator of Smithy at AWS), and Ian McCrystal (creator Stripe Docs).
+While teams were responsible for building the following tools, we want to give a shout out to Mark Eliot (creator of Conjure at Palantir), Michael Dowling (creator of Smithy at AWS), and Ian McCrystal (creator Stripe Docs).

 ## Community